zhutao100/qwen-code/docs/cli/commands.md

   - **Note:** Only available if the CLI is invoked with the `--checkpointing` option or configured via [settings](./configuration.md).
 See [Checkpointing documentation](../checkpointing.md) for more details.

 - **`/stats`**
-  - **Description:** Display detailed statistics for the current Gemini CLI session, including token usage, cached token savings (when available), and session duration.
+  - **Description:** Display detailed statistics for the current Qwen Code session, including token usage, cached token savings (when available), and session duration.
 Note: Cached token information is only displayed when cached tokens are being used, which occurs with API key authentication but not with OAuth authentication at this time.

 - [**`/theme`**](./themes.md)
-  - **Description:** Open a dialog that lets you change the visual theme of Gemini CLI.
+  - **Description:** Open a dialog that lets you change the visual theme of Qwen Code.

 - **`/auth`**
   - **Description:** Open a dialog that lets you change the authentication method.